sridurgeshv/Affinidi-E-commerce-Integration/README.md

 In cases where proxy settings is not working on the app with your hosting provider, define the REACT_APP_SERVER_URI in the .env with the base url of your Express server.

+- List the available data points your application can request from the Affinidi Vault.[Affinidi Vault User Data](https://docs.affinidi.com/docs/affinidi-vault/affinidi-vault-data/)
+- Learn how to use PEX queries to request data from Affinidi Vault.[Requesting User Data](https://docs.affinidi.com/docs/affinidi-vault/requesting-user-data/)